freenas/freenas-docs/userguide/plugins.rst

 Deleting
 --------

-When you install a plugin, an associated jail is created.
-If you decide to delete a plugin, the associated jail is also deleted as it is no longer required. **Before deleting a plugin,** make sure that you do not have any data or configuration in the jail that you need to save.
-If you do, back up that data first, **before** deleting the plugin.
+Installing a plugin creates an associated jail.
+Deleting a plugin deletes the associated jail because it is no longer required.
+**Before** deleting a plugin, make sure that there is no data or configuration in the jail that needs to be saved.
+Back up that data **first** if needed.

 In the example shown in
 :numref:`Figure %s <deleting_installed_plugin_fig>`,
-Sabnzbd has been installed and the user has clicked its :guilabel:`Delete` button.
-A pop-up message asks the user if they are sure that they want to delete. **This is the one and only warning.**
-If the user clicks :guilabel:`Yes`, the plugin and the associated jail are permanently deleted.
+Sabnzbd has been installed and the :guilabel:`Delete` button has been clicked.
+A pop-up message asks the user if they are sure that they want to delete. **This is the only warning.** The plugin and the associated jail are permanently deleted when :guilabel:`Yes` is clicked.

 .. _deleting_installed_plugin_fig: